 Factors to Remember When Using the Income Approach

 Should you rely on the income approach, the cost approach or the sales comparison method?
 Each method to valuing real estate comes with its own set of assumptions and potential oversights.
-Different investment strategies call for unique approaches, so the ideal approach varies depending on investors’ preferences, goals and other property-specific factors.
+Different investment strategies call for unique approaches, so the ideal approach varies depending on your preferences, goals and other property-specific factors.
+Most investment teams look to multiple figures to gain a broader perspective of the property’s value throughout an evaluation.

 These are some of the most important considerations to keep in mind:

-- As mentioned above, the income approach is not suitable for owner-occupied buildings used for business purposes, given that it predicts value based on revenue
+- As mentioned above, the income approach is not suitable for owner-occupied buildings, given that it predicts value based on revenue

-- Calculating the net operating income can be challenging given the uncertainty behind operating expenses
+- Calculating the net operating income can be challenging if there is uncertainty around operating expenses

 - The property may have specific defects, vacancies or other conditions that should be represented in the calculation

-Download our e-book to learn more about why leading investment management firms are leveraging deal management software to grow their portfolios.
+Download our e-book to learn more about why leading investment management firms are leveraging deal management software to make data a competitive advantage.